 Soap, shampoo and conditioner bottles are 3 of the easiest items to swap for plastic-free alternatives.
-A good old-fashioned soap bar on a soap-rest does the job.
+A good old-fashioned soap bar on a soap rest does the job.
 Many brands are also now offering plastic-free shampoo and conditioner bars too.
 And because these bars don’t contain as much water as their liquid alternatives, they tend to last longer too.
-Alternatively, it’s super easy to fill up your existing containers at zero-waste shops.
+Have a browse in our shop for your plastic-free bathroom essentials.
+Alternatively, it’s super easy to fill up your existing containers at zero-waste shops, find your nearest Refill Station on the free Refill app.
 There are so many amazing brands that are now available for refills, so you might even find your favourite product ready to refill today.
 Win, win!

 In 2018, around 5.5 billion people in the UK were using disposable razors.
 Most people will use more than 1 disposable razor per year.
 Add that to the packaging and bottles of shaving foam and gel, we start to reveal a mighty amount of plastic heading to landfill.
 A stylish reusable razor like this one by Bambaw, will last you years, avoid countless trips to the supermarket for a new one and may save you money in the long run.
 Bambaw’s razor is ideal for beginners and the individual blades can be collected in a container and then recycled.

 Big-brand disposable period products are a potential health hazard, cost us around £4,800 over our menstruating lifetime and cost the earth.
 Menstrual products are currently the 5th most common item found on European beaches – more widespread than single-use coffee cups, cutlery or straws.
 Whether you’re looking to make a simple switch to plastic-free tampons and pads or want to give period pants, reusable pads or the menstrual cup a go, we’ve got you covered on your journey to #PlasticFreePeriods.